-If it is decided to make an offer of employment following the formal interview, any such offer will be conditional on the following:
+If the School decides to make an offer of employment following the formal interview, any such offer will be conditional on the following:

-- The agreement of a mutually acceptable start date and the signing of a contract incorporating the School's standard terms and conditions of employment. - Verification of the applicant's identity (where that has not previously been verified). - Verification of qualifications, whether professional or otherwise, which the School takes into account in making the appointment decision. - Verification of the applicant's employment history. - The receipt of two references (one of which must be from the applicant's most recent employer, if this is not a school, then we will seek a reference from the most recent education employer) which the School considers to be satisfactory. - For positions which involve "teaching work", information about whether the applicant has ever been referred to, or is the subject of a sanction, restriction or prohibition issued by the Teaching Regulation Agency which renders them unable or unsuitable to work at the School. - For applicants who have carried out teaching work outside the UK, information about whether the applicant has ever been referred to, or is the subject of a sanction issued by a regulator of the teaching profession in any other country which renders them unable or unsuitable to work at the School. - Where the position amounts to "regulated activity" (see section 4.3.2 below) the receipt of an enhanced disclosure from the DBS which the School considers to be satisfactory. - Where the position amounts to "regulated activity" (see section 4.3.2 below) confirmation that the applicant is not named on the Children's Barred List - Information about whether the applicant has ever been subject to a direction under section 142 of the Education Act 2002 which renders them unable or unsuitable to work at the School. - For management positions, information about whether the applicant has ever been referred to the Department for Education, or is the subject of a direction under section 128 of the Education and Skills Act 2008 which renders them unable or unsuitable to work at the School.
-A section 128 check will also be undertaken on all internal promotions to management, e.g. equivalent to Head of Department and above. - Confirmation that the applicant is not disqualified from acting as a trustee/governor or senior manager of a charity under the Charities Act 2011 (if applicable, see section 4.6 below). - Confirmation that the applicant is not disqualified from working in connection with early or later years' provision (if applicable, see section 4.7 below). - Verification of the applicant's medical fitness for the role (see section 4.8 below). - Verification of the applicant's right to work in the UK; and - Any further checks which the School decides are necessary as a result of the applicant having lived or worked outside of the UK which may include an overseas criminal records check, certificate of good conduct or professional references.
+- The agreement of a mutually acceptable start date and the signing of a contract incorporating the School's standard terms and conditions of employment. - Verification of the applicant's identity (where that has not previously been verified). - Verification of qualifications, whether professional or otherwise, which the School takes into account in making the appointment decision. - Verification of the applicant's employment history. - The School being satisfied that any information generated through online searches does not make the applicant unsuitable to work at the School. - The receipt of two references (one of which must be from the applicant's most recent employer, if this is not a school, then we will seek a reference from the most recent education employer) which the School considers to be satisfactory. - For positions which involve "teaching work", information about whether the applicant has ever been referred to, or is the subject of a sanction, restriction or prohibition issued by the Teaching Regulation Agency which renders them unable or unsuitable to work at the School. - For applicants who have carried out teaching work outside the UK, information about whether the applicant has ever been referred to or is the subject of a sanction issued by a regulator of the teaching profession in any other country which renders them unable or unsuitable to work at the School. - Where the position amounts to "regulated activity" (see section 5.4.2 below) the receipt of an enhanced disclosure from the DBS which the School considers to be satisfactory. - Where the position amounts to "regulated activity" (see section 5.4.2 below) confirmation that the applicant is not named on the Children's Barred List - Information about whether the applicant has ever been subject to a direction under section 142 of the Education Act 2002 which renders them unable or unsuitable to work at the School. - For management positions, information about whether the applicant has ever been referred to the Department for Education or is the subject of a direction under section 128 of the Education and Skills Act 2008 which renders them unable or unsuitable to work at the School.
+A section 128 check will also be undertaken on all internal promotions to management, e.g. equivalent to Head of Department and above. - Confirmation that the applicant is not disqualified from acting as a trustee/governor or senior manager of a charity under the Charities Act 2011 (if applicable, see section 5.6 below). - Confirmation that the applicant is not disqualified from working in connection with early or later years' provision (if applicable, see section 5.7 below). - Verification of the applicant's medical fitness for the role (see section 5.8 below). - Verification of the applicant's right to work in the UK; and

+Any further checks which the School decides are necessary as a result of the applicant having lived or worked outside of the UK which may include an overseas criminal records check, certificate of good conduct or professional references.